fom-big-data-bike-path-quality/fom-big-data-bike-path-quality-analytics/README.md

---down-sampling-factor <down-sampling-factor>      factor by which target classes are capped in comparison to smallest class --model <model>                                    name of the model to use for training --k-folds <k-folds>                                number of k-folds --k-nearest-neighbors <k-nearest-neighbors>        number of k-folds --epochs <epochs>                                  number of epochs --learning-rate <learning-rate>                    learning rate --patience <patience>                              number of epochs to wait for improvements before finishing training
+--down-sampling-factor <down-sampling-factor>      factor by which target classes are capped in comparison to smallest class --model <model>                                    name of the model to use for training --k-folds <k-folds>                                number of k-folds --k-nearest-neighbors <k-nearest-neighbors>        number of nearest neighbors to consider in kNN approach --epochs <epochs>                                  number of epochs --learning-rate <learning-rate>                    learning rate --patience <patience>                              number of epochs to wait for improvements before finishing training